andreasvc/subsequences/README.md

     one sentence per line, words space separated.
     Output will be a list of the longest common subsequences found in each sentence pair, followed by its occurrence frequency and a tab.
+	Note that the output is space separated, like the input.
+Gaps are represented by an empty token, and are thus marked by two consecutive spaces.
 When a single file is given, pairs of sequences <n, m> are compared, except for pairs <n, n>.

         --all       enable collection of all subsequences of maximum length;
                     by default an arbitrary longest subsequence is returned.